sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

 * After installation, make sure that java 1.8 is in the path::

-    Open a new terminal window
+    Open a new command window
     Type the following command to check your java version : java -version

 .. note::  If you have multiple versions of Java installed on you system, you can update the PATH using the steps outlined in either of the links below: